nwcourses/nwcourses.github.io/COM623/week_10/index.md

 Cloud Firestore is an example of a *NoSQL* database.
 NoSQL databases are databases which use methods other than SQL to access.
 A common type of NoSQL database is a *document database*, and Firestore is one such example.
 Document databases consist of:

 - `documents` representing specific records.
-These are stored in a JavaScript )bject-like structure with properties (equivalent to columns in an SQL database).
+These are stored in a JavaScript object-like structure with properties (equivalent to columns in an SQL database).
 Each document has a unique ID which can be used to access it, the equivalent of a primary key in a relational database.
-Documents can contain nested objects (maps; [see the documentation](https://firebase.google.com/docs/firestore/data-model).
+Documents can contain nested objects (maps; [see the documentation](https://firebase.google.com/docs/firestore/data-model)).

 - `collections` containing multiple documents.
 These are the equivalent of tables in SQL databases.